JointPhysicsAnalysisCenter/Jpsi-photoproduction/Python/readme.md

 - <code>read</code>      : Read fit parameters for the best fit and computes $\chi^2$ for each point and pull.
 If <code>$file</code> is provided, that's used for calculation, if not pcbff.txt is used.
 - <code>fit</code>       : Fit selected datasets.
 If <code>$file</code> is provided it is used as seed for the fit parameters.
 Output: pcbff.txt, fit parameters ordered according to $\chi^2$
 - <code>bs </code>       : Bootstrap calculation.
-If $file is provided, that's used as seed for the bootstrap, if not pcbff.txt is used.
+If <code>$file</code> is provided, that's used as seed for the bootstrap, if not pcbff.txt is used.
 The bootstraped parameters are only those bootstraped in the paper.
 This can be changed modifying the variable <code>fixated</code>.
 Output: pcbs.txt
 - <code>plot </code>     : Plot of the best fit.
-If $file is provided, that's used for computing observables, if not pcbff.txt is used
+If <code>$file</code> is provided, that's used for computing observables, if not pcbff.txt is used
 - <code>plotlog </code>  : Plot of the best fit in log-y scale.
 If <code>$file</code> is provided, that's used for computing observables, if not pcbff.txt is used
 -<code> plotbs</code>    : Calculation and plotting of the observables from the bootstrap.
 If <code>$file</code> is provided, that's used for computing observables, if not pcbs.txt is used
 - <code>plotlogbs</code> : Calculation and plotting in log-y scale of the observables from the bootstrap.
 If <code>$file</code> is provided, that's used for computing observables, if not pcbs.txt is used.